dwarfthe34/luantibot/README.md

 ~~***`Add a fly feature but only if falling from exactly 65 blocks with exactly 96 ping and the bot's velocity is 250`***)~~

 ### I am accepting commits to this project now
+To the public (a.k.a YOU) please fix the gravity some how and create a new release titled "Good release (good gravity)"